ericrqs/Juniper-vMX/README.md

 the same port 9300, the deployment process will end up connecting to the existing vMX and wait forever for the initial startup messages being emitted by the new vMX.

-In a special situation, edit the drivers on each CloudShell to use distinct ranges (e.g. 9310-9330), or expose the range as an attribute on the vMX template.
+In a special situation, you can edit the drivers on each CloudShell to use distinct ranges (e.g. 9310-9330), or edit the driver to take the range from an attribute on the vMX template resource.

 If multiple CloudShells create two vMX that both allocate the same VLAN (e.g. 2) for the management network, the second vMX controller will fail to discover its cards.

 ### Easily missed settings